zonemaster/zonemaster/docs/specifications/test-data/README.md

    since TLD names are not permitted to contain neither dash "-" nor digits.
 3. If the test zone must be in the ARPA tree, then the name is `<scenario name>.<test case name>.arpa`, e.g. `no-mx-arpa.zone09.arpa`.
-In practice such a name will never be inconflict with names in the public DNS tree since there no such names under public `.arpa`.
+In practice such a name will never be in conflict with names in the public DNS tree since there no such names under public `.arpa`.
 4. If a scenario requires that the parent zone has different settings compared to other scenrios for the same test case, then the test zone name is